AuburnSounds/Dplug/ARCHITECTURE.md

 `dplug:pbr-widget` and `dplug:flatwidgets` are different collections of widgets that act on these layers.
 They can act as base classes, or examples, for custom widgets.

+`dplug:wren-support` is an optional enhancement that adds the ability to script parts of the UI.

 # Graphics subsystem